This post was originally published in April 2011, and, according to my WordPress statistics, is my #2 post of all time.

 People are strange

 Every type of person imaginable visits the grocery store because everyone has to buy groceries.
 No one particularly enjoys it.
 I have been spit on (close talkers), bled on, proselytized, and yelled at.
-I have also been sought out for my bagging prowess, my apparently kind demeanor, and because some shoppers think I resemble their ethnicity (who then attempt to speak to me in a foreign language).
+I have also been sought out for my bagging prowess, my apparently kind demeanor, and because some shoppers think I resemble their ethnicity (who then attempt to speak to me in another language).

 I couldn’t invent these scenarios if I tried: